prachipatil7/genetic-algorithm-ludobots/README.md

 ![ezgif com-optimize](https://user-images.githubusercontent.com/62350419/225100376-5d9d6a29-3ff2-47ed-a286-910ff500efd4.gif)

 ## The Algorithms
 Between each simulation, we need to keep track of the creatures' morphologies and behaviors, while also making beneficial changes to optimize for a certain goal.
-In this section, I will detail the ways that the algorithm encodes and modiefies the bots.
+In this section, I will detail the ways that the algorithm encodes and modifies the bots.
 ### Creating Initial Random Bodies
 Each round of evolution starts out with 10 randomly generated bodies.
 In some cases, the bodies are 1 dimensional snakes with no branching, and in others, they are 3 dimensional complex forms with branching.
 Here is how both of these types of inital morphologies are generated:
 #### Snake Bodies